Unvanquished/release-scripts/unizip-readme.txt

 into this subdirectory, so the files are right outside the pkg/ directory.
 Then, run the executable extracted from the archive.

+NOTE: In Windows Explorer and many Linux file browsers, using the "Extract all" function creates an unwanted extra directory, so it is better to put the archive's files into this directory using copy and paste.

 Engine archives are named like <system>-<architecture>.zip

 System is either, linux, windows, or macos.